Nachiyarr/GCD-of-two-numbers/README.md

 ## Program:
 ```
-'''Program to find the gcd of a number using function.
+#Program to find the gcd of a number using function.
-Developed by: alagu nachiyar
+#Developed by: alagu nachiyar
-RegisterNumber: 22002084
+#RegisterNumber: 22002084
-'''

 n1 = int(input())
 n2 = int(input())
 def gcd():